 You can contact LAWC by phone to schedule an appointment for free counselling, advice and emotional support with a commitment to protecting your privacy.
 An interpreter will be made available through Across Languages if requested.

-In the counselling session, you will be provided with safety planning and useful information about the abuse either currently or have experienced.
-Child care is provided during your appointment.
+In your counselling session, you will be provided with safety planning and useful information about the abuse you are or have experienced.
+Child care can be made available during your appointment.

 If you need emergency help, call 911.